Octops/agones-broadcaster-http/README.md

 All the information from the GameServers returned from the [Agones Event Broadcaster](https://github.com/Octops/agones-event-broadcaster) is kept in memory only.
 There is no persistent storage available.

+Single pod is enough to start collecting and publishing states.

 Considerations:
 - It is not possible to recover information from the GameServers if the service is not up and running
 - Every time the service starts it will re-sync the in-memory cache from scratch
 - If the state of a GameServer changes due to any circumstances, the broadcaster will update the cached info in nearly realtime
 - The service can't be used for updating data
+- You may run container out of gameserver cluster, but should provider kubeconfig to connect to external gameserver cluster

 **Important**